cy13ber/cy13ber/README.md

-- 👋 Hi, I’m @cy13ber
+- 👋 hello, i'm cy13ber!
-- 👀 I’m interested in ...
+- 👀 i'm currently making an yt acc but i'm not postion anyting. yet.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the love dive dance! it's amazing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ??
-- 📫 How to reach me ...
+- 📫 How to reach me on discord, my tag : cy13ber#3357

 <!---
 cy13ber/cy13ber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.